bhwcan/sncolours/README.md

 ### CSS/HTML
 Toggles the text colour columns between CSS "rgb(15, 101, 192)" and HTML "#OF65C0"

+### Combinations
+It will take the current row and generate all 27 color combinations for the 3 colors.
+It will deleted the current row as it is duplicated in the combination.
+If the current row has less than three colors it will still generate all 27 combinations creating duplicates.

 ## Font Menu

 ### Size +